ImSpxrsh/readme.md/README.md

-# Im Sparsh,
+# I'm Sparsh.
+Innovator, tech + finance enthusiast, and full-stack learner.
+,

 ## 🚀 About Me

-- 🔭 I’m currently working on: @Zenlocked
+- 🔭 Building Aidsense for the Congressional App Challange
-- 🌱 I’m currently learning: Three.JS
+- 🌱 I’m currently learning: Three.JS and Flutter
-- 👯 I’m seeking funding/grant opportunities & internships!
+- 👯 I’m currently: Innovation & Technology Intern @ Institute of Youth in Policy
-- 📫 How to reach me: dannywchenofficial@gmail.com
+- 📫 How to reach me: mail@sparshroy.com

 ## 🛠️ Languages and Tools